Rebels have killed dozens of villagers close to a town in the centre of the Central African Republic (CAR), according to a presidential spokesman.

 CAR's UN peacekeeping mission, MINUSCA, dispatched troops to the area and separated the two groups.

-MINUSCA said in a statement that it was reinforcing its positions in and around Kaga-Bandoro and stepping up patrols to protect civilians and prevent further violence, according to the Reuters news agency.
-The mission declined to say how many had died.
+MINUSCA said in a statement that it was reinforcing its positions in and around Kaga-Bandoro and stepping up patrols in an effort to protect civilians and prevent further violence, according to the Reuters news agency.
+The mission declined to give a death toll.

 READ MORE: Healing Central African Republic's traumatised children